 - In a post-show dark match, Lex Luger defeated Jack Victory to retain the NWA United States Heavyweight Championship.

-21 years ago today, WWF presented Wrestlemania XI (WWE Network link) from the Hartford Civic Center in Hartford, Connecticut.
+22 years ago today, WWF presented Wrestlemania XI (WWE Network link) from the Hartford Civic Center in Hartford, Connecticut.
 16,305 were in attendance, with 340,000 homes watching on PPV.
-That's down from 420,000 homes for Wrestlemania X. While it's often called the worst Wrestlemania of all time, the show did not get a vote in Wrestling Observer Newsletter's Worst Major Wrestling Card of 1995.
+That's down from 420,000 homes for Wrestlemania X.

 - The Allied Powers (Lex Luger and The British Bulldog) defeated The Blu Brothers (Jacob and Eli).
 (0.5/5)

 - Razor Ramon defeated Jeff Jarrett by disqualification in a WWF Intercontinental Championship match.
 (2.75)

 - The Undertaker defeated King Kong Bundy.
 Major League Baseball umpire Larry Young was the special referee.
 At the time it was initially announced, Major League Baseball players were on strike, but the work stoppage ended on the day of the show, with the slightly shortened season to begin three weeks later.
 (0.5)

 - Owen Hart and Yokozuna defeated The Smoking Gunns (Billy & Bart) to win the WWF Tag Team Championship.
 (2)

 - Bret Hart defeated Bob Backlund in a "I Quit" match.
 Rowdy Roddy Piper was the special referee.
 (1.25)